 Professional Practitioner Experience: Manager with senior, executive, and chief executive officer experience in for-profit, government and non-profit organizations.
-Current and past experience serving as a member and officer of several Boards of Directors for public and private organizations.
+Is currently the CEO of a new cryptoexchange and financial services company that launched in October 2023 and has a crypto coin trading on the market and is located in Southeast Asia that operates in a Web3 environment.
+Current and past experience also includes serving as a member and officer of several Boards of Directors for public and private organizations.
 President of the Board of Directors for the Downtown Oakland Business Association Community Benefit District, and Clean & Safe committee chairperson of the Downtown/Uptown Oakland Community-Benefit Business Districts.
 International management consulting experience specializing in process, management audits, problem-solving, talent development and management, strategic, and organization development in NGOs, government, and a small number of for-profit firms.
 Past subject matter expert on ethics for the State of California POST bureau.
 Have experience working with national, state, county, and local government organizations to shape management, problem-based learning, talent recruitment, ethics, training and performance policies, practices, and procedures.

-Has extensive professional experience in managing AI blockchain investment operations; domestic procurement; service operations; capital budgeting; policy development; MIS administration, needs assessment and purchasing; HR compensation; organizational training and education systems; organizational and regional strategy formulation, implementation and evaluation; managerial accounting; management audits; and both contract and labor union negotiations (as a union negotiator and as a management representative).
+Has extensive professional experience in managing AI blockchain investment operations; domestic procurement; organization development; service operations; capital budgeting; policy development; MIS administration, needs assessment and purchasing; HR compensation; organizational training and education systems; organizational and regional strategy formulation, implementation and evaluation; managerial accounting; management audits; and both contract and labor union negotiations (as a union negotiator and as a management representative).
 Additionally, have designed, implemented, and managed marketing, recruitment, retention, and hiring programs for attracting and keeping new talented employees.

 Professional Academic Experience: Has taught part-time at Lincoln since 2001 and have been teaching part-time at other institutions of higher education since 1998.
 Has occasionally been a paid guest lecturer on a variety of topics, taught undergraduate management courses online for eight years, and have been a guest lecturer in organization (not organizational) development and leadership at other universities.
-In addition, has occasionally consulted with local colleges and universities external to Lincoln to design or revise lower/upper division undergraduate, graduate, and doctoral degrees educational programs.
+In addition, has occasionally consulted with local colleges and universities external to Lincoln to design or revise lower/upper division undergraduate, graduate, and doctoral degree educational programs.
 Additionally, has been a member of academic advisory boards for the South Bay Community College Consortium (SF Bay Area region), and the University of San Francisco's School of Management (USF).
 As a professional practitioner, have been involved in designing and delivering legally defensible professional training programs and courses that received lower division undergraduate course credit since 1986.